billybil/strp_hw/README.md

 Stripe has provided a lot of test data to be used in testing the integration.
 Please find the full full list at [Stripe Testing](https://stripe.com/docs/testing#cards) page.

 ## Testing the Payment webhook
-There is a webhook built to log successful payments, this can be tested
+There is a webhook built to log successful payments, this can be tested using the Stripe CLI tool.

-*